DATA STORY

 Observations: Between 1990 and 2022, San Francisco's carbon footprint was reduced by 48% while population increased 12% and the GDP (gross domestic product) increased 226%.
 The City has reached its Environment Code target of reducing total greenhouse gas emissions by 40 percent below 1990 levels.
 The City is now working towards its new goal of achieving net-zero emissions by 2050.
 The City's progress towards its climate goals demonstrates that it is possible to reduce Greenhouse Gas Emissions while also furthering other City goals.

 All Greenhouse Gas Emissions data come from the San Francisco Department of the Environment's emissions inventory.
 Data for this metric are reported with a two to three-year lag.
-For example, 2022's data will be available at the end of 2024.
+For example, 2024's data will be available in 2026.